gtantachuco/s1p-2018-contract-testing/README.md

 ## Contract Testing
 Dev teams frequently need to make schema changes and/or functionality changes to existing services.
 The main challenge is: __How do you do that without impacting your existing consumers?__ Pivotal's recommendation is to leverage Consumer-driven contracts.
-That way, based on a common API contract, you can run integration tests between the consumer and a mock provider; and, between a mock consumer and the real provider; alll of this without setting up the _whole runtime environment_.
+That way, based on a common API contract, you can run integration tests between the consumer and a mock provider; and, between the real provider and a mock consumer; __alll of this without setting up all your upstream or downstream systems__.
-The goal is to fail the build of the application when there is faulty integration, so together with unit and integration tests, contract tests should have a place in the testing pyramid.
+The main goal is to fail the build of the application when there is faulty integration, so together with unit and integration tests, your contract tests must have a place in your test suite.

 ![Test Pyramid](testing_pyramid.png)